What Happened On This Day October 30 In F1 History?

 1906

-Nino Farina, born this day in Turin, made history by winning the first FIA World Championship in 1950.
+Nino Farina, born on this day in Turin, made history by winning the first FIA World Championship in 1950.
 Known for his aggressive driving style and volatile temperament, Farina often gave up if he couldn’t secure a win, even if running in second or third.
 A dominant pre-war racer, he won the Italian title from 1937 to 1939 but struggled with team dynamics post-war until rejoining Alfa Romeo in 1950.
 That year, he won three of the season’s six races and claimed the 1950 Drivers’ Championship.
 Yet, he couldn’t keep pace with Juan Manuel Fangio in the following seasons, compounded by a series of accidents.
 Despite a 1955 comeback, ongoing pain led him to retire, though he briefly returned for the 1956 Indianapolis 500, where he crashed again.
 Tragically, Farina died in a car accident in 1959 on his way to watch the 1959 French Grand Prix.

 1917